MyTrellis/TrellisInterviewProject/README.md

 # Trellis Internship Interview Project
+Trellis is a growing AgTech/IoT startup where we use wireless sensors to help users make better business decisions.
+A common feature in our applications is to display a list of sensors that shows a high level summary, but let users click on an individual sensor to view more information.
+This project is a small example of this typical use case.
+We want to understand your ability to read/understand an existing codebase, make design and architecture decisions, and develop a full stack application.

 ### This repo contains the following:
 - A react application that displays a list of sensors.
 The react application can be found in the `frontend` folder.
 - An express server, which contains one route that serves up the list of sensors.
 It can be found in the `backend` folder.